Important Information About Small Engine Flywheels

 |Used OEM Aluminum Clutch Drive Hubs with either a 5/8" or 3/8" center hole. $20.00 each, plus shipping & handling.
 (When available.)||1/4" Steel Dowel Pin for aluminum clutch hub.
 3/4" long.
 Secures above hub to flywheel to prevent slippage. $1.00 each, plus shipping.|

-One sure way to increase the power output of an engine is to reduce the amount of drag that the flywheel fins cause.
+One sure way to increase the power output of a 4,000 rpm stock pulling engine is to reduce the amount of [air] drag that the flywheel fins cause.
 To do this, the majority (about 3/4) of the fins will need to be removed from the flywheel.
-For pulling competition, the flywheel will still provide plenty of air to cool the engine.
+For pulling competition, the flywheel will still provide plenty of fresh air to sufficiently cool the engine.
 This shouldn't be done on an engine for general yard work only because the engine could run hotter than normal, causing premature wear.

-A 14" chop saw, like the ones that most automotive muffler shops use, can be used to remove the majority of the fins from the flywheel.
-To cut the flywheel fins off in a chop saw...
+A 14" chop saw, like the one that most automotive muffler shops use, can be used to remove the majority of the fins from the flywheel.
+To cut the flywheel fins off with a chop saw...

 Or better yet, install a billet steel flywheel and an electric fan to cool the engine.